romkatv/zsh4humans/zsh4humans/notes.md

 `ssh-send-file` should be able to send directories.
 The meaning of trailing slash in source and `destination` should be the same as in `rsync`.

+---

+Create `zle-experimental-save-restore-cursor` branch in `zsh`.
+Sync it to 5.8 and add `fix-sigwinch` code on top.
+Guard the new code with `ZLE_EXPERIMENTAL_SAVE_RESTORE_CURSOR`.

+Create a patch from this commit and store it in `zsh-bin`.
+Modify `build` to apply the patch.
+Set patchlevel to the commit hash from `zle-experimental-save-restore-cursor`.

+Add `ZLE_EXPERIMENTAL_SAVE_RESTORE_CURSOR=1` to zsh4humans.

+---

+Add an option to specify the minimum required zsh version.
+It should also allow specifying that you really want zsh from zsh-bin and not some other zsh 5.8.